 To stand out, your content must address exactly what your buyers are looking for.
 This is where your in-depth knowledge of your target market comes into play (as you already know from Factor 1).

-Content to demonstrate your comprehensive knowledge of the potential buyer’s needs at every stage of their journey is the key to standing out in a crowded market.
+Not only is it is an opportunity to demonstrate your comprehensive knowledge of the potential buyer’s needs at every stage of their journey, it is the key to standing out in a crowded market.
 This approach works with the buyer’s preferred process—conducting independent research—and provides them with useful information to substantiate their purchasing decision.

 Ultimately, the key to building a successful marketing and sales strategy is to focus on what the buyer wants.
 Your focus on a single target market will shine through your content and encourage readers to set up a meeting.
 Now the question becomes—how do you ensure that the right people are finding your content?
 Read Factor 3 to find out.